rofr/adventofcode/README.md

-Just sharing my solutions to the advent of code 2016 puzzles
+My solutions to some advent of code puzzles

 http://adventofcode.com/